gardener/landscaper/docs/guided-tour/blueprints/echo-server/README.md

     - image: {{ .Values.image }}
   ```

-> **_NOTE:_** Since Kubernetes does not support OCM (yet ;) ), we need the *oci reference* of the container image, here.
+> **_NOTE:_** Since Kubernetes does not support OCM, we need the *oci reference* of the container image, here.
-> Consequently, to actually use this component with landscaper, the container image that has to be deployed in a pod
+> Consequently, to actually use this component version with landscaper, the container image that has to be deployed in
-> cannot be embedded into the component as a local blob (though it make sense to do so, as an intermediate step during
+> a pod cannot be embedded into the component as a local blob (though it make sense to do so, as an intermediate step
-> transport of the component).
+> during transport of the component).

 ## Procedure